-In the long version, there are more opportunities to explain your skills in detail (though you will notice that this long version is still relatively small).
-During this recruitment process a person’s interview or other meaningful interaction is appropriate later.
+In the long version of how to send a thank you email after a phone interview, there are more opportunities to explain your skills in detail (though you will notice that this long version is still relatively small).
+During this recruitment process, a person’s interview or other meaningful interaction is appropriate later.

 Subject line: Thank you for your time

 Dear Mr. Christopher,